-- o Inform client in writing of observed conditions. - o Provide information on how to maintain a sanitary home. - When deferral is necessary, provide information in writing describing conditions that must be met in order for weatherization to commence.
+- Inform client in writing of observed conditions. - When deferral is necessary, provide information in writing describing conditions that must be met in order for weatherization to commence.

 Building Structure and Roofing

 - Notify client in writing of structurally compromised areas. - When deferral is necessary, provide information in writing describing conditions that must be met in order for weatherization to commence.